 More Prepare & Prevent

-An important part of the process of purchasing a home, is the required home inspection.
+The required home inspection is an important part of the home-buying process.
 Here are some questions to ask potential candidates.

 If you're planning to move, consider the pros and cons of moving yourself vs hiring movers.
 Explore moving costs and other considerations.